oat-sa/taohub-articles/forge/Tutorials/how-to-extend-the-results-persistence-layer-for-more-functionality.md

 Step 1 - Add a new function
 ---------------------------

-Add a new function to RdsResultStorage.php - this is a sample function that will retrieve all the Delivery Results for a group of Test Takers
+Add a new function to RdsResultStorage.php - this is a sample function that will retrieve all the Delivery Results for a group of Test-Takers

     public function getAllDeliveryIdsByTesttaker($testTakersUri = array())
         {